Social Icons

 Directed by Guy Ritchie

-The plot introduces us to Hill who just got a new job at an armored truck company.
-The movie shows us how dangerous their job is with the first scene focusing on an armed robbery of an armored truck.
+The plot introduces us to Hill, who just got a new job at an armored truck company.
+The movie wastes no time, starting with a quick intro and diving straight into the action.
+The opening scene focuses on an armed robbery of an armored truck, showing us how dangerous the job is.

 Sabotage (2014)